sovetova/splab2/README.md

 parent: done.
 ```

-## MATHDO
+## 2. MATHDO
-Write a program `mathdo.c` that will take the same arguments as in the previous task and create **four** child processes.
-Unlike the previous task this task does not want the parent process to contain code for all its child processes.
+Write a program `mathdo.c` that will take the same arguments as in the previous problem and create **four** child processes.
+Unlike the previous problem, in this problem the parent process does not contain code for all its child processes.
 Instead the parent process spawns child processes written in other programming languages.
 Let `python` script do addition, a `java` program do subtraction, `nodejs` script do multiplication and a `bash` script do division. (they may need to be installed to your system first)

 ```
 $ gcc mathdo.c -o mathdo